• Skip to primary navigation

 lavender shortbread cookies baked in a fluted tart pan for a scalloped edge, then cut into wedges and dipped in white chocolate and lavender buds

 Are you a fan of classic shortbread?
 These lavender shortbread cookies are very easy to make because all you have to do is press the dough into a pan to bake them!
-No dough rolling or rolling pins required!
-This twist on the classic shortbread recipe is made with only a few ingredients.
+No rolling pins are required!
+This twist on the classic shortbread recipe is made with lavender buds and dipped in white chocolate.

 Classic shortbread cookies- lavender shortbread cut into triangles and dipped in white chocolate